 CaixaBank is Spain’s leading bank by market share, operating in retail banking and insurance, while also holding investments in international banks and prominent services companies.
 The bank is among the most sustainable in the world according to the Dow Jones Sustainability Index, and also received a 100A score in the CDP’s ‘The Climate A List’.
-It has a goal of becoming carbon neutral and sourcing 100% renewable electricity by 2018.
-Around 98% of all the electricity consumed by CaixaBank is already from renewable sources.
+It has a goal of sourcing 100% renewable electricity by 2040.
+Around 99% of all the electricity consumed by CaixaBank is already from renewable sources.

 The Carlsberg Group, headquartered in Denmark and one of the world’s biggest brewers, is switching to 100% renewable electricity at its breweries by 2022, as a step towards its target to become carbon neutral in 2030.